-BLER funding will support job retention and creation in bushfire impacted regions, strengthen community resilience and reduce the impact of future natural disasters.
+BLER funding is supporting job retention and creation in bushfire impacted regions, strengthening community resilience and reducing the impact of future natural disasters.

-More than $500 million will be committed to support bushfire impacted communities in three stages:
+More than $500 million has been committed to support bushfire impacted communities through immediate, medium and long-term funding.

-Through Stage 1 – Early co-funded projects, $180 million has been committed to 72 priority projects supporting economic and industry recovery.
+Through the early co-funded projects, $180 million has been committed to 72 priority projects supporting economic and industry recovery.
 These include:

 - 22 fast-tracked local infrastructure projects in high and moderate bushfire impacted areas.
 These projects were selected through a process managed by the Department of Regional NSW to identify and review known projects that would deliver significant economic benefit to the region.

-- 50 Bushfire Industry Recovery Package (BIRP) Sector Development Grants supporting industry recovery.
+- 50 Sector Development Grants supporting industry recovery.
 These grants were open to applications from 19 May to 26 July 2020 and all applications were put through a competitive/merit-based assessment process.

-Table A – BIRP Sector Development Grants funded under the Stage 1 Bushfire Local Economic Recovery Package
+Table A – Sector Development Grants funded under the Bushfire Local Economic Recovery Package

 |Industry||Total number of projects||Total approved funding|

-Funding through the Stage 2 BLER Fund has been committed to 195 local community projects supporting economic or social recovery, strengthening resilience and delivering ongoing community benefit.
+The BLER Fund is supporting 195 local community projects that promote economic or social recovery, strengthen resilience and deliver ongoing community benefit.

-The diverse nature of the projects funded through Stage 2 was driven by the specific recovery needs of each community and guided by locally led applications.
+The diverse nature of these projects was driven by the specific recovery needs of each community and guided by locally led applications.

 More than 650 project applications were received from 47 LGAs impacted by the bushfires in NSW, requesting a total of more than $1.6 billion – more than six times the original available funding.